gamedev-studies/bolee/README.md

     "pass the base path of the project to be analysed and the Graphviz file to be parsed" parser basePath: 'ExampleEngine/'.

-    "Madge generates files in UTF16, but Bolées default is UTF8" model := parser run: 'D:/MyDocs/ExampleEngine/example_engine.gv' encoding: 'UTF16'.
+    "Madge generates files in UTF16, but Bolée's default is UTF8" model := parser run: 'D:/MyDocs/ExampleEngine/example_engine.gv' encoding: 'UTF16'.
 ```